 Motions of Summary Judgment

-YouTube and Google vehemently disagreed with the copyright infringement allegations and filed a motion to dismiss.
+YouTube and Google saw things differently and filed a motion to dismiss.
 This was partially successful as the Florida federal court dropped the antitrust claims, but the infringement allegations remained.

-YouTube also submitted a motion for summary judgment to establish that it does nothing wrong.
+YouTube countered this and argued does nothing wrong.
 According to the company, the DMCA doesn’t require platforms to proactively monitor uploads, on the contrary.
 Also, the movie tycoon failed to provide any evidence that YouTube was aware of ‘non reported’ infringing videos.

 Both motions for summary judgment landed on the desk of Magistrate Judge Edwin Torres, who issued a detailed report and recommendations yesterday.
 The Judge sides with YouTube and concludes that since the movie tycoon has no triable case, the lawsuit should be closed.